orcfax/docs/docs/developer-manual/consume.md

 3. Constitution (C)

 The FS script is the main script.
-It can be employed in both Mint and Spend purpose.
+It can be employed in both Mint and Spend purposes.
 It can mint only a single asset class we call FS token.
-An FS token can only exist at the FS script address (staking credentials are irrelevant here).
+An FS token can only exist at the FS script address
+(staking credentials are irrelevant here).

 The presence of an FS token in a UTXO verifies that the associated statement is authentic.